AdguardTeam/KnowledgeBase/docs/guides/report-website.md

 ### **Third-party blockers**

 Some browsers and antivirus programs (such as Yandex Browser, Kaspersky, etc.) have built-in ad blockers.
 They may affect and cause problems in the operation of sites.
-If you use such programs, make sure that the problem is on the side of **AdGuard**: disable **AdGuard** filtering and try to repeat the problem.
+If you are using such programs, first make sure that the problem is caused by **AdGuard**: disable **AdGuard** filtering and try to reproduce the problem.
 If it remains, it means that the problem is caused by another application or browser.
 If the problem is caused by **AdGuard**, follow the steps described in the previous paragraphs.